Coherent control of a superconducting qubit using light

 Our transducer is realized using coupled optical racetrack resonators in a paperclip configuration (Fig. \ref{fig:ceo}a) that supports hybridized optical modes that are delocalized between the two racetrack resonators and feature a characteristic split resonance.

 The paperclip resonator allows us to maintain a low parasitic capacitance due to the small device footprint.
 Our optical resonators feature a 1 $\upmu$m wide optical waveguide in coupling regions in order to prevent exciting higher order transverse modes.
 The waveguide is then adiabatically expanded to 3 $\upmu$m in straight sections of the cavities to minimize optical losses caused by sidewall roughness ($\kappa_{o,i}/2\pi\approx 25$ MHz, $\kappa_o/2\pi\approx 80$ MHz).
 Waveguides are patterned using a negative tone e-beam resist (hydrogen silsesquioxane FOx-16) and etched using Ar+ plasma ion etching.
-Devices are annealed after etching in a 520$^{\circ}$C oxygen environment to mitigate defects in as-received lithium niobate or accumulated during the etching process.
+After etching, devices are annealed in a 520$^{\circ}$C oxygen environment to mitigate defects in as-received lithium niobate or accumulated during the etching process.
 They are then cladded with IC-PECVD silicon dioxide and re-annealed at 520$^\circ$C in $O_2$ to mitigate hydrogen defects in the device oxide cladding that result in excess optical losses \cite{shams-ansari.22}.
-Next, windows in our oxide layer surrounding optical waveguides are created using a combination of \ce{Ar+} and \ce{C3F8} reactive ion etching.
-Nb is then sputtered and patterned using negative tone photoresist (SPR 700-1.0) and etched using \ce{C3F8} reactive ion etching to create superconducting electrodes needed to realize our microwave LC resonator and transmission lines.
-This allows us to use a plateau-like electrode geometry (Fig. \ref{fig:ceo}b), where our electrodes are in direct contact with the r$_{33}$ axis of the \ce{LiNbO3} crystal, which enhances the microwave-optical field overlap.
+Next, windows in our oxide layer surrounding optical waveguides are created using a combination of \ce{Ar+} and \ce{CF4} reactive ion etching.
+Nb is then sputtered and patterned using negative tone photoresist (SPR 700-1.0) and etched using \ce{CF4} reactive ion etching to create superconducting electrodes needed to realize our microwave LC resonator and transmission lines.
+This allows us to use a plateau-like electrode geometry (Fig. \ref{fig:ceo}b), where our electrodes are in direct contact with the z-axis of the \ce{LiNbO3} crystal to enhance the microwave-optical field overlap.
 This improves our simulated microwave-optical coupling rate by 40\% when compared to a fully cladded device structure and increases the rate of coherent exchange of energy between optical and microwave signals (see Extended Data Fig. \ref{fig:g0}).
-Furthermore, direct contact between LN and metal is known to mitigate charge screening effects and DC bias drift \cite{holzgrafe.22,puma.22}, enabling a more stable operation at the triple-resonance condition.
+Furthermore, direct contact between LN and metal is known to mitigate charge screening effects and DC bias drift \cite{holzgrafe.24}, enabling a more stable operation at the triple-resonance condition.